Friends of California Condors Wild and Free

-Friends of California Condors Wild & Free is a nonprofit 501c3 organization that has the mission to enhance public awareness of the endangered California Condor and ensure that they are protected, healthy, and free.
-This is being done in collaboration with the Hopper Mountain National Wildlife Refuge Complex and other organizations.
+Friends of California Condors Wild and Free is a nonprofit 501(c)3 organization with the mission to enhance public awareness of the endangered California Condor and ensure they are protected, healthy, and free.
+This is done in collaboration with the Hopper Mountain National Wildlife Refuge Complex and other organizations.

 We are a group of dedicated volunteers that provide educational and outreach programs through community presentations, conduct guided tours on the condor refuges, keep developmental records of young condors at nest sites, and participate in microtrash reduction. * Educational Materials and Classroom Outreach